statchasersff-bit/StatChasersLineupOptimizer/replit.md

 # StatChasers Lineup Checker

 ## Overview
-StatChasers Lineup Checker is a fantasy football web application designed to optimize fantasy lineups by comparing current rosters against projection data.
-It integrates with the Sleeper API to fetch league, roster, and player information, then uses user-uploaded CSV projections to calculate optimal lineups.
-The application offers a detailed home page with comprehensive league cards and a streamlined matchups table for quick analysis.
-Key features include projected point differentials, win/loss predictions, identification of risky starters, and dynamic recommendations for roster changes, including free agent pickups.
-The project aims to provide fantasy football players with actionable insights to improve their team's performance.
+StatChasers Lineup Checker is a fantasy football web application designed to optimize user lineups by comparing current rosters against projection data.
+It integrates with the Sleeper API to fetch league, roster, and player information, then processes uploaded CSV projections to calculate optimal lineups.
+The application offers a detailed home page with comprehensive league analysis and a streamlined matchups table for quick summary views.
+Key features include projected point deltas, win/loss predictions, identification of risky starters, and free agent integration for lineup improvements and waiver watchlist suggestions.
+The ultimate goal is to provide users with actionable insights to gain a competitive edge in their fantasy football leagues.

 ## User Preferences
 Preferred communication style: Simple, everyday language.